uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

      Code written in OpenCL or SYCL and executed on a GPU device.

    Observation
-     A pair of a feature vector and a response if response is known, otherwise a feature vector.
+     A pair of a :term:`feature vector <feature vector>` and a response if response is known, otherwise a feature vector.

    Model